mikolmogorov/Ragout/doc/INSTALL.md

 	python2.7 setup.py inplace

 This will build all necessary modules and create "ragout_local" executable.
-In this case, you have to manually install all dependencies using *pip* or your OS-specific package manager as it is written below.
+In this case, you should manually install all dependencies using *pip* or your OS-specific package manager as it is written below.